mirror6677/CSCI208/project/report/Report.md

 ## Concurrent Programming

 As stated in the Go Programming Language Specification [[1]](https://golang.org/ref/spec#Introduction), Go has explicit support for concurrent programming.
 A "go" statement starts the execution of a function call as an independent concurrent thread of control, or goroutine, within the same address space [[2]](https://golang.org/ref/spec#Go_statements).
 A channel provides a mechanism for the goroutines to communicate by sending and receiving values of a specified element type [[3]](https://golang.org/ref/spec#Channel_types).
-Here is an example showing how to use channels and coroutines to execute multiple tasks concurrently:
+Here is an example showing how to use channels and goroutines to execute multiple tasks concurrently:
 ```go
 // To compile and run: go run concurrency.go
 package main